SuboptimalEng/graphite/README.md

 ---

 # Graphite
-### ✍️ Graphite is a local-first Markdown note-taking app built with Vue.js and Electron.
+### ✍️ A local-first Markdown note-taking app built with Vue.js and Electron.